RVel37/validation-dataset/README.md

 - Script pulls relevant info (chromosome, start coord, end coord, zygosity)
     - Annotation files for samples will have either been created by VEP or Alamut, depending on when the sample was analysed.
 VEP and Alamut annotation files have unique formats, so are handled differently.

-In the case of exomes/genomes, which are run as trios, we also require a BED file representing the mother and father.
+As exomes/genomes are run as family trios, we also require a BED file representing the mother and father.
-- Logic for duos: the other parent is effectively assumed to match the reference genome since the variant will not be added to the corresponding bed file.
+- Logic for duos: the other parent is effectively assumed to match the reference genome, since the variant will not be added to the corresponding BED file.

 ## 3. Running BamSurgeon

 Using BamSurgeon's `addsnv.py` script to splice in SNVs.

 Command for bamsurgeon:
 ```bash